csl7b5/Ricardo-AI-Anki-Assistant/README.md

        -  Auto-identifying UWorld Questions and searching for cards with those QIDs or Topics
        -  Auto-generating or rebuilding filtered decks with incorrect, marked, or all cards in each completed 40-question block.
        -  Quick card-lookup if you want to find a concept fast from the question explanations.
 Might integrate a summarizer here.
        -  I might just do all of this by creating an agent workflow, so I'll probably use Langchain just to make my life easier.
-If Anki can't support Langchain, this might be 10x harder .-.
+If Anki can't support agents for some reason, this might be 10x harder .-.
 -   USMLE question generator with full formatting and answer choices based on cards and concepts.
 -   Fine-tuned SLMs for faster performance (Sporo proprietary).